Viraj911/Clustering-Cardiac-Arrest-Data-Analysis/README.md

 ## Conclusion
 The analysis successfully segmented the dataset into meaningful clusters, which can be used to predict health risks and inform healthcare strategies.

-## How to Use
-Instructions on how to run the analysis in a local environment can be included here.

-## Dependencies
-List of libraries and tools required to run the project.

 ## Authors
 - Viraj Panchal